elifbeyzatok00/Jetlink-Case-Study/README.md

 2. **Launch the Streamlit Interface:**

-   In another terminal, run the Streamlit app:
+   In another terminal, activate the virtual environment and run the Streamlit app:

    ```sh
    streamlit run app.py